 Molly Burns, PsyD

-Molly Burns specializes in treatment for adolescents (15-18) and adults.
-She offers individual and family therapy/counseling to help teens and adults adjust to life changes.
+Molly Burns specializes in treatment for adults.
+She offers individual and family therapy/counseling to help adults adjust to life changes.
 She also provides psychological assessments including bariatric surgery evaluations.
 Dr. Burns is trained in health psychology and helps individuals cope with chronic health conditions including cancer, asthma, diabetes, chronic pain, obesity, gastrointestinal issues and autoimmune disorders.
 She enjoys helping people create healthy lifestyle choices to improve their lives.
 Health psychologists are trained to know about disease processes and physiology in order to help a person deal with issues that may be a part of specific illnesses.